ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 are no arrows since the vector of an atom with itself is zero so that the van Hove function will be a delta function
 $G_{\mathrm{s}}(\vec{r}, 0) = \delta(\vec{r})$.
 At $t \neq 0$ the
-self-part of the van Hove function depends on distances between atoms with itself at different times.
+self-part of the van Hove function depends on distances between the same atom's positions at different times.

 ## Scenario of this tutorial